 Although BigCommerce positions itself as an eCommerce solution suitable for all businesses, it best suits enterprise-level stores that want to transition their offline business online or have outgrown their existing online platforms.

-Because there is no limit to the number of products you can sell, BigCommerce is one of the best eCommerce platforms for businesses with large and complex inventories.
+Because there is no limit to the number of products you can sell online, BigCommerce is one of the best eCommerce platforms for businesses with large and complex inventories.

-WooCommerce is an eCommerce platform exclusively for websites built on WordPress.
-It takes WordPress’ basic operating system and transforms it into a fully functioning eCommerce store.
+WooCommerce is the best eCommerce platform exclusively for websites built on WordPress.
+It takes WordPress’ basic operating system and transforms it into a fully functioning online store.

 The SEO capabilities and custom integrations WooCommerce affords are excellent.
 As one of the world’s most popular open-source solutions, it makes creating and managing an online store simple.
 The plugin itself is free, so domain, hosting, and further customizations have to be added and paid for à la carte.